salesforce/lwc-rfcs/text/0000-platform-metadata.md

 ## Versioning

 It seems that somehow a runtime forking logic might be needed.
-We haven't found problems like this, but if they arrise, we better be prepared.
+We haven't found problems like this, but if they arise, we better be prepared.

 ### Proposal 1: Runtime Logic Fork on Version